simularium/simularium-website/.github/ISSUE_TEMPLATE/ux_issue.md

 ### Background
 _Context, goals, known challenges, technical risks, unknowns_

-## Fields below are for internal team use
+## Fields below for internal team use

 ### User needs statement(s)
 As a _[type of user]_, I need/want to _[action(s)]_, so that I can _[goal]_.